SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

   is returned that resolves when the Graphic completed the necessary cleanup.
 * `playAction: (payload: {delta: number, goto: number, skipAnimation: boolean}) => Promise<PlayResult>`:
   Called by the Renderer to play a given step.
 The `skipAnimation` field indicates whether the Graphic should transition with or without animation.
-  The `delta` and `goto` fields indicate the target step, `delta` is used for relative steps, `goto` for an absolute step number.
-When the target step number is higher or equal to the `stepCount` defined in the Manifest, the Graphic MUST transition to the last step.
-The returned Promise resolves to an `ActionResult` object with an additional `currentStep` field which indicates the current step after the execution of the `play()` method.
+  The `delta` and `goto` fields indicate the target step; `delta` is used for relative steps, `goto` for an absolute step number.
+When the target step number is higher or equal to the `stepCount` defined in the Manifest, the Graphic MUST transition to the end.
+The returned Promise resolves to an `ActionResult` object with an additional `currentStep` field which indicates the current step after the execution of the `playAction()` function.
+  In case `stepCount` is equal to zero or the `playAction()` function is used to transition to the end, the `currentStep` field in the response is `undefined`.
 * `stopAction: (payload: {skipAnimation: boolean}) => Promise<ActionResult>`: Called by the Renderer to stop the Graphic from being displayed.
   This can be with or without animation, depending on the value of the `skipAnimation` field.
 The returned Promise resolves to an `ActionResult` object.
 * `updateAction: (payload) => Promise<{}>`: Called by the Renderer to update one or more fields of the internal state of the Graphic.
 The schema of the payload of this function is described in the Manifest using the `schema` field.
 The returned Promise resolves to an `ActionResult` object.
 * `customAction: ({method: string, payload: any}) => Promise<ActionResult>`: Called by the Renderer to invoke a custom action on the Graphic.